-- Show the business benefits: Sustainability initiatives can bring a variety of benefits to a business, with Nielsen research highlighting cost savings, increased efficiency, improved brand image, and access to new markets.
+- Show the business benefits: Sustainability initiatives can bring a variety of benefits to a business, with studies highlighting cost savings, increased efficiency, improved brand image, and access to new markets.
 Researching and presenting facts and case studies that demonstrate the positive impact of sustainability initiatives on other businesses in a given industry can help illustrate how peer companies are addressing the topic.
 For instance, a McKinsey report found that companies who incorporate sustainability within their budget could see a 60% improvement in operating profits through reducing resource costs.

 - Demonstrate the risks of inaction: Explaining the risks and potential costs associated with not implementing a sustainability program, such as regulatory fines, reputation damage, and lost market share, help leadership understand that investing in sustainability is increasingly common practice in today's business landscape.
 For example, not acting on sustainability will lead to an increase in external costs - such as carbon taxes, with the carbon price increasing from €10.53 per metric ton in 2018 to more than €100 in March 2023.